Battle of Mokra: Final struggles

 Polish map of the Battle of Mokra; In blue - position of the units of Volhynian Cavalry Brigade on 1 September 1939.
 Red - the German attack.

 At 12:15 p.m. approximately 100 German tanks returned to the village of Mokra.
 The main assault broke the lines of the 4th squadron of the 21st Regiment and the tanks managed to charge the AT artillery nests, destroying two of the guns and breaking through to the central part of the village.
 The houses there were set on fire and the 21st Regiment managed to withdraw to the rail line, under cover of the smoke.
 Only isolated pockets of resistance were left in the village itself, which caused much confusion to the Germans.

 The withdrawal of the 21st Regiment allowed the Germans to attack the 12th Regiment and the 2nd Artillery Battalion directly.
 The losses of the latter unit were high since most of the 75 mm field guns were not the best weapon for antitank fire.
-The 2nd battery lost all three guns and the HMG, while the 5th battery lost two guns.
+The 2nd battery lost all three guns and the HMG, while the 3rd battery lost two guns.
 However, the rest of the artillery positions were covered with smoke from the burning houses the Germans had set afire, and were successfully hidden.
-When a group of tanks unknowingly approached the 1st battery, the Polish guns used direct fire on the German tanks, destroying thirteen of them in a matter of minutes.
+When a group of tanks unknowingly approached the 1st battery, the Polish guns used direct fire on the German tanks, destroying thirteen of them within a few minutes.
 This allowed the Poles to hold their positions.
-The 12th Regiment under Andrzej Kuczek attacked the German tanks from the rear, from the previously-retaken forest to the Northwest of the village.
+The 12th Regiment under Andrzej Kuczek attacked the German tanks from the rear, from the previously-retaken forest to the northwest of the village.
 Although both sides suffered heavy losses, the Germans withdrew.
 After the assault ended, the 2nd Artillery Battalion was withdrawn from the battle due to heavy losses and lack of ammunition.